lmondada/dphil-thesis/content/02_quantum/03_quantum_sota.md

 This selection of papers is not _quite_ exhaustive[^arb]---there are currently over 300 hundred papers on the topic as indexed by [zxcalculus.com](https://zxcalculus.com/).
-[^arb]: and arbitrary
+[^arb]: and totally arbitrary!

-Aside from being an invaluable tool for research and compiler pass design, a major contribution of these diagrammatic representations is the introduction of graph rewriting systems @Ehrig1973 @Rozenberg1997 @Koenig2018 to quantum computing.
+Aside from being an invaluable tool for research and compiler pass design, a major contribution of these diagrammatic representations is the introduction of graph transformation systems (GTS) @Ehrig1973 @Rozenberg1997 @Koenig2018 to quantum computing.
-Rewriting systems were first introduced on strings @Dershowitz1990, then generalised to trees and terms @Bezem2003.

-From a formal point of view, rewrite systems endow quantum compilation with well-defined semantics and strong theoretical foundations @Lack2005.
-Just as importantly (or more so), they establish a practical, purely declarative framework in which compiler transformations can be defined, debugged and analysed.
-System properties such as completeness, confluence and termination of rewriting systems @Verma1995 @Backens2014 @Biamonte2023 can be analytically studied, proven and then be relied on by compilers for soundness and performance guarantees @Duncan2020 @Kissinger2020 @Sivarajah2020 @Borgna2023.

-However, there is an apparent tension in the integration of diagrammatic calculi into compilers between the search for abstract primitives admitting a simple rewriting logic  @Heurtel2024 @Booth2024 @Felice2023a @Carette2023 and the requirement to capture all the expressivity and constraints of hardware targets.

-An example of this is the ZX circuit extraction problem @Quanz2024 @Backens2021&#x200B;: it is in general hard to recover an executable quantum circuit from a ZX diagram as the latter is strictly more general and primitives cannot be mapped one-to-one.
-Similarly, while simple quantum-classical hybrid computations can be expressed using extensions of ZX @Borgna2021 @Carette2021 @KoziellPipe2024, it will never be possible to capture the full breadth and generality of classical CPU instruction sets in a practical and extensible (and algebraically satisfying) way.
+More on this in {{<reflink "chap:compiler" >}}
+(and much of the rest of this thesis)!

 #### Reversible classical circuits
 There are many more representations, that have either been taken over from classical compiler optimsations or were developed for specific purposes.
-The last we will mention is reversible circuits synthesis, a fully classical circuit design problem which can draw from results of decades of research.
+The last we will mention is reversible circuit synthesis, a fully classical circuit design problem which can draw from results of decades of research.
 From a quantum perspective, reversible classical circuits correspond